 A third-party manufacturer helps a company reduce workload, time, R&D, and investment costs.
 However, a dilemma arises when the company begins to research the perfect fit for its needs.
-It would be best if you considered many factors before partnering with a third-party manufacturer, but we would like to share our view on this topic.
-Foremost, because there is no ideal third-party manufacturer, both parties need to invest a chunk of time and resources for things to function.
+Foremost, there is no ideal third-party manufacturer, both parties need to invest a chunk of time and resources for things to function.
+Nevertheless, the brand still needs to consider many factors before partnering with a contract manufacturer.

 If collagen is not broken down, it is called gelatin, which you can find as a supplement, but it is not as common.
 Gelatin supplements contain larger peptides and do not dissolve as easily in liquids.
 Gelatin is often used to make gummies or as a thickener, as it gels when mixed with liquids.
 Because it is not entirely broken down, gelatin is more likely to cause an upset stomach and bloating because of the larger units of peptides.
 Collagen peptides indeed are the best form of collagen for ingestion.
 And, if you are searching for a third-party manufacturer, you should expect them to offer you collagen peptides, not gelatin or collagen.
 Be wary of terms used by the supplier.

-Furthermore, our R&D would say that technically this means that all quality collagen supplements are hydrolyzed.
-The better the hydrolyzation is made, the easier it is dissolved in liquids.
-To get a first-class quality liquid collagen supplement, we need to source the best possible collagen peptides on the market.
+To get a first-class quality liquid collagen supplement, you need to source the best possible collagen peptides on the market.
 Thus, you can be assured that a liquid collagen supplement manufacturer needs to offer you the best quality of collagen if they want to provide you stable, tasteless, and odorless final product.
-But these liquids manufacturing characteristics also make it very difficult to compete with lower quality products such as collagen supplements in powder or capsule form.
-It is a fact, and it primarily refers to the technological quality and features of the ingredient.

 The most abundant collagen found in connective tissues is Type 1.
 It is a powerful form of collagen that is considered the building block of our skin.
 If you are a beauty brand, you should focus on this one.